Uditrawat98/Compressed-File-Manager-with-Database-Logging2/src/README.md

 - `QueueLL.java`: A queue implementation using linked lists.
 - `SinglyLinkedList.java`: Basic singly linked list implementation.
 - `ThreadedText.java`: Manages text in a multithreaded environment.
+- `LoginFrame.java` : Implemented Using MYSQL to connect to database to check for User and Pass using JDBC driver.

 ## Getting Started